scverse/squidpy_notebooks/docs/source/auto_examples/image/compute_segment_hne.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 45-48
+GENERATED FROM PYTHON SOURCE LINES 43-47

 Finding a good threshold for the segmentation is more difficult than for a DAPI stain, as there is no distinct peak in the histogram.
-A threshold of 0.28 seems to be a good choice for this example.
+Judging by the plot showing values smaller than 0.28, this threshold seems to be a good choice for this example.

 ..
-GENERATED FROM PYTHON SOURCE LINES 48-54
+GENERATED FROM PYTHON SOURCE LINES 47-53

 .. code-block:: default